OctopusDeploy/docs/docs/notifications/dynamic-workers-ubuntu-1804-deprecation.md

 ## Who will be impacted?

-Users of Octopus Cloud utilizing Linux workers and running custom scripts or community steps may be impacted as there are breaking changes between Ubuntu 18.04 and Ubuntu 22.04, and breaking changes between .NET Core 2.1/3.1 and .NET 6.
+Users of Octopus Cloud utilizing Ubuntu workers and running custom scripts or community steps may be impacted as there are breaking changes between Ubuntu 18.04 and Ubuntu 22.04, and breaking changes between .NET Core 2.1/3.1 and .NET 6.

 Cloud customers impacted by the GCloud CLI update will be those with a deployment process which: